I Asked For Blonde! Why Is My Hair Brassy?!?

 1: Commit to removing oxidizing minerals from your shower.

 How on earth would you do that?
 It’s easy!
 Install a water filter in your shower.
 To understand all the reasons Why You Should Be Using A Water Filter In Your Shower (and there are many) check out the link.
 But if you don’t want to see yellow tones in your hair, stop washing it with water chock-full of oxidizing minerals!
-This 15-Stage filter removes chlorine, heavy metals, bacteria, pesticides, chloramine, sulfur and other sediments and comes with a rain shower head, cartridge Vitamin C+E, five shower caps, and Teflon tape for easy installation.
-Oh great, how much is that going to cost?
-Less than $45.
-It’s a no-brainer.
+This 15-Stage filter removes chlorine, heavy metals, bacteria, pesticides, chloramine, sulfur and other sediments.
+Sound expensive?
+It's less than $45, a no-brainer.